Associate Professor, Sociology Department

 SOC 334 Criminal Justice

 SOC 351 Urban Poverty

 Highest degree earned

 Gretchen Purser is an associate professor in the Department of Sociology at the Maxwell School of Citizenship and Public Affairs at Syracuse University.
-She also serves as the research director on activism and advocacy at PARCC, where she coordinates the labor studies working group.
+She is also the co-director of the Lender Center for Social Justice and the research director on advocacy and activism for PARCC, where she coordinates the Labor Studies Working Group

 Purser’s scholarship focuses broadly on precarious work and the low-wage labor market as well as the reproduction and lived experience of urban poverty in the U.S. She uses ethnographic and/or community-based research methods to explore the changing nature of work and workers’ movements, the housing struggles of the poor and the ground-level practices of neoliberal poverty management.